-The last column compares the number of ship calls reported in the first 4 months of 2019 with those reported in the same periods of 2020 and 2021 respectively.

-By comparing the number of ship calls between 2019 and in 2021 (last column), it was found that Barcelona, Marseille and Riga are the ports with the highest decrease in ship traffic (over 20%).
-An increase in the number of ship calls has been noted for Constanta and Piraeus.
+The last column compares the number of ship calls reported in the first 5 months of 2019 with those reported in the same periods of 2020 and 2021 respectively.
+By comparing the number of ship calls between 2019 and in 2021 (last column), it was found that Algeciras, Barcelona, Genova, Marseille and Riga are the ports with the highest decrease in ship traffic (over 15%).
+An increase has been noted for Constanta and Piraeus.